 Here are some crucial tips for growers to keep in mind as we head into the last few months of the year:

 1. Focus on your fans.

-Proper airflow is essential year-round, but becomes especially important during the winter when the air outside is so much colder than the air inside your house.
-In both new and old poultry houses, you’ll want to stir the air inside regularly in order to encourage proper air mixing from floor to ceiling.
+Good directional airflow is essential year-round, but becomes especially important during the winter when the air outside is so much colder than the air inside your house.
+In both new and old poultry houses, you’ll want to use stir fans that circulate the air inside regularly in order to encourage proper air mixing from floor to ceiling.

 Without sufficient air movement, hot air gathers at the top of the house, with cold air falling down below.
-This process — known as “stratifying” — causes a serious drain on your resources.
-It also yields undesirable conditions for bird health.
+This process — known as “stratification” — can cause litter caking, makes brooders run longer, and generally makes birds less comfortable.

 Beyond keeping your fans clean and free of dust, you also need to ensure that these machines are getting regular maintenance.
-Worn belts, pulleys, and other equipment that start to break down over time has a major impact on efficiency and also prevents maximum velocity from developing.
+Worn belts, pulleys, and other equipment that start to break down over time have a major impact on efficiency.

 You’ll want to pay especially close attention to areas such as the:

 - Tunnel curtains